Ansel Elgort: Acting

 In 2017, Elgort played the title role in the action film Baby Driver, directed by Edgar Wright, and also starring Lily James and Kevin Spacey.
-Elgort's audition in 2014 required him to lip sync and dance to the song of his choosing.
+Elgort's audition in 2014 required him to lip sync and dance to a song of his choosing.
 The film received positive reviews and performed well at the box office.
 Elgort received a nomination for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy for his performance.
 Also that year, he played Addison Schacht in the drama thriller film November Criminals, an adaptation of the novel of the same name, starring again with Chloë Grace Moretz.

 Elgort starred in the film Billionaire Boys Club, opposite Kevin Spacey, Cary Elwes, Emma Roberts and Taron Egerton and directed by James Cox.
 Due to allegations of sexual misconduct against Spacey, the future of the film was uncertain and no release date was set.
 The film was initially released through video on demand on July 17, 2018, prior to a limited release in theaters on August 17, 2018, by Vertical Entertainment.
 Elgort played the lead role in the 2019 release The Goldfinch, an adaptation of Donna Tartt's novel.
 The film was critically panned and a box office bomb.

-Elgort played the lead role of Tony in West Side Story, an adaptation of the 1957 stage musical the same name directed by Steven Spielberg.
+Elgort played the lead role of Tony in West Side Story, an adaptation of the 1957 stage musical of the same name directed by Steven Spielberg.
 The film was released in 2021 to critical acclaim, and received seven nominations at the 94th Academy Awards, including Best Picture.

 Elgort next starred in Tokyo Vice, a television adaptation of journalist Jake Adelstein's non-fiction memoir for HBO Max.
 Michael Mann and Destin Daniel Cretton directed episodes of the series, written by J.T.
 Rogers.
 Elgort played the lead role of Adelstein and served as one of the series' executive producers.
 Although production on the series was halted due to the COVID-19 pandemic, production resumed and the series debuted on HBO Max in 2022 to positive reviews.